Iran’s daily new coronavirus infections hit another high

 The country’s health ministry announced 27,444 new cases and 250 deaths over the past day, bringing the overall death toll to 87,624 from among more than 3.5 million confirmed cases in the pandemic.

 On Tuesday, Iran embarked on another lockdown — the nation’s fifth so far — that is meant to last until next Monday.
-All bazars, markets places and public offices closed, as well as movie theaters, gyms and restaurants, in both Tehran province and the neighboring province of Alborz.
+All bazaars, marketplaces and public offices closed, as well as movie theaters, gyms and restaurants, in both Tehran province and the neighboring province of Alborz.

-On Monday, Tehran Province governor Anoushiravan Bandpay announced a code red, saying all hospitals in the province have reached their full capacity.
+On Monday, Tehran Province Gov. Anoushiravan Bandpay announced a code red, saying all hospitals in the province have reached their full capacity.

 During an earlier surge in cases, in April, Iran reported the highest daily number of cases, 25,582.
 At the time, its daily death tolls surged to around 400, below the grim record of 486 reached last November.